veez21/IntelliBoost/README.md

 A: Performance is the enemy of Battery.
 Making them kiss and make up is impossible

-Q: Help!
-My logs say that the script failed!

-A: For the last time, YOU NEED BUSYBOX [Playstore (sterricson) || flashable zip (YashdSaraf)]

 Q: Can I use your scripts?

 A: Ask for permission (XDA PM).
 PLease state your purpose too (whatcha gonna do with the scripts) You have to ask for permission.
 No response means no.